RockmanEXEZone/chaudloader/README.md

 -   `init.lua`: The entry point of your mod.

 You may additionally include an `init.dll` to be loaded when the mod loads.
-It should implement a suitable `DllMain` attach hook to detour the applicable functions in the executable.
+It should implement a suitable `DllMain` attach hook to detour the applicable functions in the executable. `init.dll` will automatically be loaded when the mod is loaded, but it **must be marked trusted** in order to load.

 ### Asset modding